Boudiii/T-16-C2/README.md

                   Hobbies: Yoga.
     Mohamed -> Age:20
                   Hobbies: Drawing and Reading
 Purpose:

-      To learn how to use github and work with strangers
+      To learn how to use github and work with strangers.